Donegal Abbey: History

 By 1601, the town of Donegal was under the control of the English crown, following an alliance made between Sir Hugh O'Donnell, a descendant of the original Hugh Roe, and the English as part of the Tudor conquest of Ireland., but the original condition of that was that his eldest son, Sir Donal O'Donnell by his first marriage would be the Sheriff of Donegal rather than an English captain.
 In this way, he kept the English out, while managing dynastic survival.
 Shortly after the Armada shipwreck of 1588, Sir Donal O'Donnell was knighted and appointed as Sheriff of Donegal by the Lord Deputy William FitzWilliam.
 Sir Donal was the leading contender in the O'Donnell succession dispute of the 1580s which took place while his father was still alive.
 His personal jurisdiction covered "that part of Tirconnell from the mountain westwards, i.e. from Barnesmore to the river Drowes (i.e. Tirhugh), and also all the inhabitants of Boylagh and Tir Boghaine (i.e. Bannagh)".
-Faced with the eclipse of her son Hugh Roe's position, Iníon Dubh acted usurpively.
-She had already burnt Donegal Castle, in war against her husband.
-Next she hired large numbers of Redshank mercenaries from her native Scotland to confront her son's rival.
-Sir Donal was defeated and killed at the Battle of Doire Leathan on 14 September 1590.
+Faced with the eclipse of her son Hugh Roe's position, Iníon Dubh acted decisively.
+She raised the clans of Donegal which remained loyal to her husband and summoned large numbers of Redshanks from the Highlands and Islands of her native Scotland to confront her son's rival.
+Sir Donal was defeated and killed in action at the Battle of Doire Leathan on 14 September 1590.
 Meanwhile, Sir Donal O'Donnell was survived by his only son, Donal Oge O'Donnell.
 But Sir Hugh's son by his second marriage, Hugh Roe O'Donnell, the Second, was strongly anti-English and began rebel activity from an early age.
 He was captured twice by English forces, escaping both times, before seeking an alliance with Spain which led to the Nine Years' War.
 In Hugh Roe's absence, Tyrconnell was ruled by a rival, his cousin Niall Garve O'Donnell, who made terms with the English government and set up his base at the abbey.
 Hugh Roe attacked in 1601 to try to reclaim the territory, but was unable to do so.
 During the battle, on 10 August 1601, a fire broke out at the abbey which in turn ignited a store of gunpowder kept by Niall Garve.
 The resulting explosion destroyed most of the building and killed hundreds of Niall Garve's soldiers, including his brother Conn Oge O'Donnell.

-The abbey was not rebuilt, and remains in ruins, but the Franciscan friars set up a new base at a refuge close to the River Drowes, near Ballyshannon.
-Members of the Donegal order such as Mícheál Ó Cléirigh, John Colgan, and Donatus Mooney played an important role during the early 1600s in recording Irish history.